bitsofcotton/viewstereo/README.md

 # ViewStereo
-Tiny simple viewer for pre-transformed graphics on iOS.
+Tiny simple viewer for pre-transformed graphics on iOS and macOS.

-# Instructions.
+# Instructions for iOS.
 * Install Xcode.
 * Preferences->Accounts, add iCloud accounts, ManageCertificates, add iOS Development.
 * Create Xcode project (for AR, AR project) (for VR, game with scenekit) and close.